 Opening: November 11, 1941.
 The Vogue was on the west side of the street just north of Windsor Rd.
 That's three blocks north of Chevy Chase Dr.

-In this 1949 view north on Brand the theatre is running "Anna Lucasta," a July release with Paulette Goddard along with "The Great Sinner," a June release with Ava Gardner and Gregory Peck.
+In this 1949 view north on Brand the theatre was running "Anna Lucasta," a July release with Paulette Goddard along with "The Great Sinner," a June release with Ava Gardner and Gregory Peck.
 Bruce Kimmel notes that this program played for one week beginning September 15.

 The November 11, 1941 opening day ad.
 Thanks to Mike Rivest for locating it.